plainionist/plainionist.github.io/_posts/2018-01-31-Implementing-Clean-Architecture.md

 implementing the Clean Architecture.

 When I read about the Clean Architecture one of my projects already had an existing code base and has even been released several times.
-Its quality was basically ok but there was clearly improvement potential.
+Its quality was basically OK but there was clearly improvement potential.
 So I decided that this would be a perfect pick for my experiment ...

 ## The project

-The project of choise is an "agile backlog visualizer" - I will call it [Athena](https://en.wikipedia.org/wiki/Athena) in the context of this series ;-)
+The project of choice is an "agile backlog visualizer" - I will call it [Athena](https://en.wikipedia.org/wiki/Athena) in the context of this series ;-)

 *Athena's* mission is to bring maximum transparency into the backlog of our agile teams.
-It fetches all work items from our Team Foundation Server (TFS) and visualizes those nicely on an intranet page to give us the views and reports we need ...
+It fetches all work items from our Team Foundation Server (TFS) and visualizes those nicely on an intra-net page to give us the views and reports we need ...

 ### The Backlog

 <img src="{{ site.url }}/assets/clean-architecture/backlog.png" class="dynimg"/>

 *Athena* shows our ranked backlog in a simple table with some filters.
-It also applies the capacity of our teams to illustrate differnt cut-lines in different colors.
+It also applies the capacity of our teams to illustrate different cut-lines in different colors.

 You may wonder why we have fruits in our backlog ... this is a different story which I may tell the other day ;-)